MizaGBF/Rosetta-Public/readme.md

 Once your Cog is ready, place it in the `cogs` folder.
 Run `python bot.py -t` to test if the bot boots and the Cog loads.
 If it doesn't, fix any error, else you're good to go!
-Errors might still pop-up later during runtime but nothing which will should cause an actual crash, the Rosetta will report all errors to you.
+Errors might still pop-up later during runtime but nothing which will should cause an actual crash.
+Rosetta will report all errors to you.